Rattanakosin Kingdom (1782–1932): Pre-Burney: 1782–1826

 Taxes were collected in forms of commodities or currency money.
 Main spending of the royal court went to the Biawat or the stipends of all administrative officials and the construction of palaces and temples and firearm purchases.
 In the early decades of Rattanakosin, the financial situation of the royal court was in strain.
 In 1796, Prince Maha Sura Singahanat of the Front Palace, who received 1,000 chang annually, informed King Rama I that his share was inadequate to be distributed as Biawat to his officials.
 King Rama I replied that the prince should invest more in the Royal Junks to earn money.
 King Rama I conducted his personal trade with Qing China through the Samphao Luang (สำเภาหลวง) or Royal Junks, in joint venture with Chinese merchants who provided the crew.
 Export demands on Siam had been mainly forest products such as agarwood and sappanwood.
 The royal court acquired valuable products from the hinterland and loaded them on the junks to be traded.
 Chinese merchants enhanced this process by taking the role as middlemen and shippers.

 Qing China had been the main trading partner of Siam since the late Ayutthaya period.
 In the early nineteenth century, Qing China requested to buy rice from Siam.
 Traditionally, rice was the forbidden commodity due to the fact that it was the main staple and crucial to stability of the kingdom.
 King Rama II allowed rice to be exported to China in some rice-surplus years.
 Chinese settler merchants played very important roles in the development of Siamese economy in the early Rattanakosin period.
 In the 1810s, the Chinese introduced the technology of sugar production leading to the establishment of numerous Chinese-owned sugarcane plantations in Central Siam.
 Crawfurd mentioned the Chinese sugarcane plantations in ฺBang Pla Soi, Nakhon Chaisi, Bangkok and Petriu.
 In 1822, Siam exported more than 8 million pounds of sugar.
 For the first time, the export-oriented marketization took over native trade of forest products.
-However, the profits of the these growing agro-industries were limited to the Chinese bourgeoisie and native elite class.
+However, the profits of these growing agro-industries were limited to the Chinese bourgeoisie and native elite class.
 The sugar industry remained as the major Siamese export well into the late nineteenth century.